De Arend (locomotive)

 In 1939 a replica of the De Arend was constructed for the 100th anniversary of the Dutch railways.
 It is displayed at the Nederlands Spoorwegmuseum (Dutch Railway Museum) in Utrecht.

+History

+The Hollandsche IJzeren Spoorweg-Maatschappij (HSM), founded in 1837, ordered four locomotives from the R.B.
+Longridge & Co works at Bedlington in July 1838, of the Stephenson patented Patentee type with the axle layout 1A1, which were named Snelheid, De Arend, Hoop and Leeuw.
+De Arend and Leeuw were similar to each other, but differed from Snelheid and Hoop in several respects.